Vail Daily health feature: Clean and lean

 ‘Changing your whole mindset’

 Eagle-Vail resident Joe Ryan began following a Paleo diet one year ago and said he follows it about 97 percent of the time.
-Compared to the vegan diet he tried previously, Ryan said the Paleo diet gave him a lot more energy throughout the day.
+Compared to the vegan diet he tried before this, Ryan said the Paleo diet gave him a lot more energy throughout the day.

 Like many locals, Ryan leads a very active lifestyle and thinks the hardest part of adopting the Paleo diet wasn’t sticking to it, but understanding the science behind it.